 activity because they are not properly supervised or instructed on the

 proper way to play.

 When an injury is caused by a state or city employee, or an injury occurs

 on municipal property, the plaintiff has a very small window of time in

 which to file a claim.
 The plaintiff, in this case an injured child’s

 parent or guardian, only has ninety days to put the city or town on notice

-meet the deadline for filing a personal injury lawsuit.
+for filing a personal injury lawsuit.

 If your son or daughter was injured as a result of negligent supervision

 in a public school setting and you would like to know more about New York